childult-programmer/childult-programmer.github.io/_education/education_0.md

 inline: true
 related_posts: false
 ---

-M.S.
-Dept. of AI Robotics in Sejong University.
+M.S. in the Department of AI Robotics, Sejong University.